Jeffrey Havard

-On the evening of February 21, 2002, Jeffrey Havard's live-in girlfriend went to a store to buy groceries, leaving her six-month-old infant, Chloe, in Jeffrey's care.
+On the evening of February 21, 2002, Jeffrey Havard's live-in girlfriend went to a store to buy groceries, leaving her six-month-old infant, Chloe, in Jeff's care.
 Chloe spit up on her clothing and bedding.
-Jeffrey gave her a bath, and he accidentally dropped her.
+Jeff gave her a bath, and he accidentally dropped her.
 Her head struck the toilet.

 They were not the first medical professionals to misread this condition.
 Similar allegations have arisen in enough cases to warrant a systematic study of accidental deaths involving children.
 Researchers found that anal dilation in such cases is a common phenomenon.
 It is not an indicator of sexual abuse.